 Although residents were told removing automatic guns would reduce the crime rate, it continues to rise.
-There was a video that has, unfortunately been removed, explaining how to effectively bury your guns in Australia.
-Hopefully some people in Australia saw this, and buried their guns so they can one day retrieve them if neccessary.
+There was a video that has, unfortunately, been removed, explaining how to effectively bury your guns in Australia.
+Hopefully, some people in Australia saw this and buried their guns so they can one day retrieve them if necessary.

 Guns in England

 The English Bill of Rights in 1689 affirmed, among other things, the right of every Englishman to keep and bear arms.
 For more information: Bill of Rights 1689, from Wikipedia, says: